tobyqin/xmind2testlink/README.md

 ### 2. Batch convert on Windows

-It is okay to batch convert all xmind files in a folder, copy the [`xmind2testlink_all.bat`](batch/xmind2testlink.bat) to your folder, then you will be able to convert all files by double clicking it.
+It is okay to batch convert all xmind files in a folder, copy the [`xmind2testlink_all.bat`](batch/xmind2testlink_all.bat) to your folder, then you will be able to convert all files by double clicking on it.

 ```shell
 @echo off